vania-bisbal/repo-website/docs/term3/03-DigitalPrototyping.md

 ## Concepts introduced during the session_
-What is the body: medium or tool of expression AND is also a topic of research She does performance art.
+What is the body: medium or tool of expression AND is also a topic of research.
+Citlali does performance art.
 The body is political and the body has something to tell.
 If the body is a territorry that we inhabit, how do we connect with it.
 Data can be translated into other types of signals.
 Emojis as a way of communication.